CrossRef/event-data-user-guide/docs/data/graph.md

 ## Six ways you can model Event Data

 Here are six illustrations of practical ways you could model Events in a graph database.
-Each have upsides and downsides.
+Each has upsides and downsides.

 ### 1: `subj_id` &rarr; `obj_id`